 On top of these courses every student will do an internship, write a Master’s Thesis and you will choose an elective course.

 Ready for the labour market

 You will be prepared for work and further training in dealing with clinical issues in raising future generations.
 You could work as a policy advisor or care giver in fields such as youth care, special needs schools, care for people with a disability, paediatric rehabilitation, forensic care and (inter)national knowledge institutions.
-After completing this programme you qualify for post-master’s training as a health care (GZ) psychologist.
+After completing this programme you qualify for post-master’s training as an 'Orthopedagoog-Generalist'.
 You can also pursue a career in research, for instance at a university or knowledge institution.